TacoNBanana/combinecontrol-public/README.md

 ---

-TRP2 is the name used to describe our Terminator Roleplay server and script that was active in the period of 2018-2020, the script was scavenged from Tekka (An original cyberpunk setting that was eventually abandoned) and reworked into what you see here.
+TRP 2 is the name used to describe our Terminator Roleplay server and script that was active in the period of 2018-2020, the script was scavenged from Tekka (An original cyberpunk setting that was eventually abandoned) and reworked into what you see here.